mehdikhody/svelte-guard/README.md

-# Router Guard for SvelteKit Apps
+# SvelteGuard: Route Guards for SvelteKit

-`svelte-guard` is a versatile package designed to streamline the process of implementing route guards in SvelteKit applications.
-Route guards play a crucial role in ensuring that specific routes are accessible only to authorized users, enhancing the security of your application.
-With `svelte-guard`, you can efficiently manage and implement route guards without cluttering your codebase with repetitive guard logic.
+`svelte-guard` is a lightweight and flexible package designed to make route guarding in SvelteKit applications easy and efficient.
+It ensures that only authorized users can access specific routes, enhancing your app’s security.
+With `svelte-guard`, you can manage route guards seamlessly, avoiding redundant code across your project.

 ## Features

-- ✅ **Simplicity:** `svelte-guard` simplifies the implementation of route guards by allowing you to define guards for individual routes within your project directory structure.
+- **✅ Simple Setup:** Easily define route guards by adding individual guard files to your routes.
-- ✅ **Flexibility:** Guards can be implemented as synchronous or asynchronous functions, and requests can be redirected to a different route if necessary.
+- **✅ Flexible Guards:** Supports both synchronous and asynchronous guard functions.
+Guards can redirect users to another route if access is denied.
-- ✅ **Inheritance:** Guards can be inherited from parent routes, allowing you to define a single guard for multiple routes.
+- **✅ Inherited Guards:** Guards can be inherited from parent routes, minimizing duplication of guard logic.
-- ✅ **Extensibility:** Alongside inheriting guards, you can also extend guards to add additional functionality to specific routes.
+- **✅ Extensible:** You can extend existing guards to add extra logic for specific routes or groups of routes.

 ## Installation

-You can easily install `svelte-guard` via `npm` using the following command:
+Install `svelte-guard` via npm:

 ```bash
 npm install svelte-guard